AndrewBet7s/Coursework-Projects/README.md

 	- Sorting : implementation of bubble sort, insertion sort, and selection sort algorithms.
 	- HorseRace : simulation of probability based horse race with varying number of horses and length of race.
 	- NumberGuess : number guessing game with two options: computer guesses your number in maximum of 7 tries, or you guess the computer's number till you get it right.
+	- Students : parse students' records from input file and store data in appropriate objects and instances; allows users to perform various operations on data such as reading, sorting, and searching.
   - CSCI-230 Computing I, *Fall 2012, IUPUI*

 * **Projects not in repository:**